brugal/wolfcamql/README-wolfcam.txt

 * con_lineWidth  max number of characters in console line

 * cg_obituaryFadeTime  milliseconds until obituary lines fade completely
+* cg_obituaryStack  number of last obituaries to draw on screen

 * cl_consoleAsChat 0  will let you issue console commands without having to add a '/' at the start